 - Reboot your computer

-- Right when the computer is coming up from the black screen, press
+- When the computer is coming up from the black screen, press

 F12.
-Each computer manufacturer uses a different key but it may show a brief message at boot telling you which one to press.
-If you are not able to enter the BIOS via this method, consult your computer’s manual.
+Each computer manufacturer uses a different key, but it may show a brief message at the boot telling you which one to press.
+If you cannot enter the BIOS via this method, consult your computer’s manual.

 - In the BIOS settings, find the configuration items related to the CPU.